 ISO 14001:2015 Environmental Management System: Many of U. S. Steel's major production facilities, including Gary Works, Mon Valley Works, Great Lakes Works, Granite City Works, USS Košice, and Big River Steel have Environmental Management Systems that are certified to ISO 14001 - the framework for the measurement and improvement of environmental impacts.
-U. S. Steel is committed to reducing emissions in their operations, and is implementing innovative best practice solutions to improve their environmental performance and reduce energy consumption.
+U. S. Steel aims to reduce emissions in its operations, and is implementing innovative best practice solutions to improve their environmental performance and reduce energy consumption.